hulyak/react-tutorial/docs/doc1.md

 ```

-Now, with this we are ready to go. 🥳
+Now, with this, we are ready to go. 🥳